suddhasatwahackathon/angular2appMaterial/README.md

 @angular/common - commonly needed directives and services.

 @angular/form - data binding and validation of input controls (When we want to use the form in the specific page that component we can defined specifically)

 @angular/core - Here you get all the core module for the app

+@angular/platform-browser/animations - As an alternate of ng-animate for navigation and other sliding page transition.

 #Creating Angular 1.x app to Angular 2